Top 5 2nd Quarter Trades of Gr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Gratus Capital LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Granger Management LLC’s top five trades of the quarter.

-The guru sold out of their 814,034-share investment in BATS:IEFA.
-Previously, the stock had a 5.42% weight in the equity portfolio.
-Shares traded for an average price of $63.22 during the quarter.
+Granger Management LLC reduced their investment in NAS:ACWI by 1,108,710 shares.
+The trade had a 19.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $99.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 12.49 and a price-book ratio of 1.49.
+In terms of valuation, iShares MSCI ACWI Index Fund has a price-earnings ratio of 15.23 and a price-book ratio of 2.35.

-During the quarter, Gratus Capital LLC bought 553,128 shares of ARCA:DGRO for a total holding of 1,290,232.
-The trade had a 2.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.29.
+Granger Management LLC reduced their investment in ARCA:SPY by 112,002 shares.
+The trade had a 8.77% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $444.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core Dividend Growth ETF has a price-earnings ratio of 15.67 and a price-book ratio of 2.93.
+In terms of valuation, First Trust Water ETF has a price-earnings ratio of 24.46 and a price-book ratio of 3.27.

 Amazon.com Inc

-During the quarter, Gratus Capital LLC bought 105,519 shares of NAS:AMZN for a total holding of 152,399.
-The trade had a 1.25% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $125.73.
+Granger Management LLC reduced their investment in NAS:AMZN by 1,018 shares.
+The trade had a 0.56% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $154.6.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.